 Second, you need to learn how to deal with your stress in healthy ways.
 And the sooner, the better.
-Luckily, there are lots of good coping mechanisms and habits you can develop now.
-Best of all, if you learn how to take care of yourself in law school, “you’re going to be a superstar when you get out,” said Barbara Bowe, a Licensed Independent Clinical Social Worker who works with Lawyers Concerned for Lawyers in Massachusetts.
+Luckily, there are lots of good coping mechanisms and habits you can develop as a law student.
+Best of all, if you learn how to take care of yourself in law school, “you’re going to be a superstar when you get out,” says Barbara Bowe, a Licensed Independent Clinical Social Worker who works with Lawyers Concerned for Lawyers in Massachusetts.

 Take 10 minutes